Tipcat-98/redditpostsgw2tipcat/README.md

 Improved Alacrity is one choice, but it has also become an iconic trait, so much so that the developers have considered on the balance preview stream to make it baseline with Chronomancer. <br>
 I would then say that yes, it is iconic and it shouldn't be removed for one overperforming build, it provides something that is very thematically fitting for a time mage, seeing the cooldowns tick down faster when Improved Alacrity is traited is also a very cool feeling.

-Instead, my proposal to fix Heal Chronomancer's Dominance is twofold:
+Instead, my proposal to fix Heal Chronomancer's Dominance is twofold: <br>
 First, nerf core healing of Mesmer by a large amount.
-This would be done by nerfing rifle and core traitlines while moving more into the Troubadour traitline and kits (healing modifiers as an example).
+This would be done by nerfing rifle and core traitlines while moving more into the Troubadour traitline and kits (healing modifiers as an example). <br>
 Second, remove some of Heal Chronomancer's Boon access in core traitlines.
 Heal Troubadour would be less affected by this as we have Tales for boons.

 This would make it so Heal Chronomancer still works in low-pressure situations, and it keeps its niché in that it is really good for cc and utility.